Edgio/terraform-provider-edgecast/docs/index.md

 ---
 layout: ""
-page_title: "Provider: Verizon Media Platform"
+page_title: "Provider: Edgecast Platform"
 description: |-
-  A Terraform provider for the Verizon Media Platform.
+  A Terraform provider for the Edgecast Platform.
 ---

-# Verizon Media Platform Provider
+# Edgecast Platform Provider

-A Terraform provider for the Verizon Media Platform.
+A Terraform provider for the Edgecast Platform.
 Follow the table of contents for resource documentation.

 ## Security

-For those users who have been granted specific permission(s) by an account administrator to use the Verizon Media Platform, each usage requires the inclusion of a user specific token.
+For those users who have been granted specific permission(s) by an account administrator to use the Edgecast Platform, each usage requires the inclusion of a user specific token.
 Tokens can be created or revoked by the user via the Portal to ensure token security.

 ## Logging
 You can set the `TF_LOG` and `TF_LOG_PATH` environment variables to enable logging for Terraform.
 See the [official documentation](https://www.terraform.io/docs/internals/debugging.html) for details.